 1. Pay Off Student Loans and Other Debt

-What’s the biggest challenge facing millennial homebuyers?
+What’s the biggest challenge facing millennial home buyers?
 Student loans.
-Over 44.2 million Americans are paying off a national student loan debt of $1.48 trillion—and, in 2016 alone, the average student loan debt was $37,172 per graduate!(2)
+Over 44 million Americans are paying off a national student loan debt of $1.6 trillion.2 And in 2019, the average student loan debt was $35,000 per graduate!3

 Since buying a house is the most expensive purchase you’ll make, you need to be debt-free before you buy one.
-If you have any debt, get on budget and use the debt snowball to pay off those loans.
+If you have any debt, get on a budget and pay it off faster using the debt snowball plan.
 Only then will you be ready for the next challenge: the down payment.

 2. Save for the Down Payment

 Most of us don’t pay cash for our first home.
-In fact, 98% of millennials buy with a mortgage.(5) That’s why it’s important to have a strong down payment—not only to lower your interest rate, but also to help you pay off your mortgage even faster.
-We recommend putting down 10–20%.
+In fact, 97% of millennials buy with a mortgage.5 That’s why it’s important to have a strong down payment—not only to lower your interest rate, but also to help you pay off your mortgage even faster.
+I recommend putting down 10–20%.
 If you have 20% tucked away, you’d bypass private mortgage insurance (PMI)—additional insurance lenders make you have that protects them if you stop making mortgage payments.

 If you’re struggling to save for the down payment, you’re not alone.
-One fourth of millennial home buyers couldn’t do it alone, accepting a money gift from a friend or relative.(6) And because of high rents and student loans, some millennials need more than seven years to save for a down payment, according to one study by Builders Online.(7)
+Almost a fourth of millennial home buyers couldn’t do it by themselves and accepted a money gift from a friend or relative.6 And it’s no wonder why: It now takes an average of 14 years to save a 20% down payment!7

-That’s why, if you’re still saving, you must be patient and stay the course.
+That’s why, if you’re still saving, be patient and stay the course.
 Keep saving!
 Start with a clear plan.
 Know how much house you can afford.
-Stay motivated with a goal tracker.
-And with a smart plan like this in place, it can take less time than you think.
+After you have a goal in place, it will take less time than you think.
+In fact, you can save a five-figure down payment in one year by following our Saving for a Down Payment Guide.

 3. Stand Out in a Competitive Market

 If you’ve already paid off your student loans and saved for your down payment, good work!
 The next step is to get into the housing market.
-In the past few years, the housing market has had a shortage of sellers, which has not only raised the prices of homes, but also has caused competition among buyers.
+In the past few years, the housing market has had a shortage of sellers, which has not only raised home prices, but also has caused competition among buyers.
 Gen Xers are typically buying more established homes instead of starter homes, so your competition is other millennials—and your parents.

 Yep, that’s right.
 Just as millennials are finally moving out, empty-nesting baby boomers are downsizing into the very starter homes that millennials are trying to buy.
 You might find yourself in bidding wars with buyers who have a bigger budget and more home-buying experience.

-While you should expect competition—especially in hot housing markets such as Seattle, Nashville and San Francisco—that doesn’t have to derail your home-buying budget.
-Stay in the game with these tips:
+While you should expect competition—especially in hot housing markets—that doesn’t have to derail your home-buying budget.
+Download our free Home Buyers Guide to walk you through the process and stay in the game with these tips:

-Second, act decisively.
+- Second, act decisively.
 Do everything to keep the process moving.
-For example, tighten the timeline of your home inspector.
-Most inspectors can inspect a house within five days of your request.
+For example, tighten the timeline of your home inspection by scheduling one quickly after your offer is accepted.
 Never ask a motivated seller to wait weeks for a home inspection if you can get it done in days.

 4. Find an Affordable House in a Seller’s Market

 Another challenge facing millennials is the rising value of homes.
-For many of us—especially those that have just managed to pay off student loans and land a stable job—rising market prices could be the most frustrating hurdle we face.
+For many of us—especially those who’ve just managed to pay off student loans and land a stable job—rising home prices could be the most frustrating hurdle we face.

-My best advice, then, is patience.
+Still, my best advice is patience.
 Once you start shopping, don’t give in to the temptation to stretch your dollars and buy a home that’s out of your price range.
-Keep your monthly housing payment (which includes mortgage, taxes, insurance, HOA dues, etc.) to no more than 25 to 30% of your take-home pay on a 15-year, fixed-rate conventional mortgage.
-No home is worth sacrificing your retirement or your kid’s college fund.
+No home is worth sacrificing other financial goals like your retirement or your kid’s college fund.

 5. Gain Experience With the Buying Process

 That’s why it’s extra important for millennials to work with experts who know what they’re doing.
-Look for an agent who brings at least four years of experience to the table, one who knows the market well enough to find a great deal on the home that’s right for the buyer.
+Look for an agent who brings many years of experience to the table, one who knows the market well enough to find a great deal on the home that’s right for you.

 Partner with a real estate pro who has the heart of a teacher and takes time to listen to your needs and answer your questions.
 A good agent is more concerned about your bank account, not theirs.